Welcome to today's edition of the Rush 24-7 podcast.

 No ground forces.

-We're going to have it's going to be the biggest victory the U.S. ever had.
+We're going to have, it's going to be the biggest victory the U.S. ever had.

 The media has their way with this.

-You you you better prepare yourselves for this, folks.
+You better prepare yourselves for this, folks.

 I could be wrong.

-Uh I don't see Obama and America being treated by the media the way Israel is in these things.
+I don't see Obama and America being treated by the media the way Israel is in these things.

-So I'm saying, I mean, somewhat facetiously, I don't want there to be any confusion that when this is all over and the media writes the story, that Obama will have proven a world history timeline of military experts wrong.
+So I'm saying, I mean, somewhat facetiously, I don't want there to be any confusion that when this is all over and the media writes the story, that Obama will have proven a world history timeline of military experts wrong because he's so much smarter and so much more talented and so much more capable.

 Obama knew when everybody else doubted it, you could win a war with air power alone.